-Introduced earlier this year, Amazon’s Influencer Program enables social media personalities from YouTube, Instagram, Facebook, and Twitter to promote Amazon products directly on the e-commerce giant’s website, offering them a cut from any resulting sales.
+Introduced earlier this year, Amazon’s Influencer Program enables social media personalities from social networks like YouTube, Instagram, Facebook, and Twitter to promote Amazon products directly on the e-commerce giant’s website, offering them a cut from any resulting sales.
 Though the Program was initially invite-only, it is now open for anyone to apply!
-Here’s a closer look at how you can potentially start earning income as an Amazon Influencer.
+Here’s a closer look at how to advertise on Amazon and how you can potentially start earning income as an Amazon Influencer.

 From Amazon Associates to the Amazon Influencer Program

-The Amazon Influencer Program is an extension of “Amazon Associates,” a program Amazon has facilitated for the past few years, through which it recruited social media influencers to promote Amazon products on their various platforms and earn a commission from any sales generated.
+The Amazon Influencer Program is an extension of the “Amazon Associates program,” a program Amazon has facilitated for the past few years, through which it recruited social media influencers to promote Amazon products on their various platforms and earn a commission from any sales generated.

 Wait – How is the Amazon Influencer Program Different From Amazon Associates?

-Whereas Amazon Associates entailed social media personalities promoting Amazon products on their own social media pages, the Amazon Influencer Program is Amazon’s attempt to “cut the middle man,” so to speak, by providing influencers with an actual Amazon vanity URL to promote products directly on the Amazon.com website.
+Whereas Amazon Associates Program entailed social media personalities promoting Amazon products on their own social media platform, the Amazon Influencer Program is Amazon’s attempt to “cut the middle man,” so to speak, by providing influencers with an actual Amazon vanity URL to promote a favorite product directly on the Amazon.com website.

-So instead of having to advertise products through multiple links on your own webpage(s), the Amazon vanity URL simplifies things, providing you with one link that leads directly to your Amazon virtual store.
+So instead of having to advertise products through multiple links on your own webpage(s), the Amazon vanity URL simplifies things, providing you with one link that leads directly to your virtual Amazon influencer storefront.

-Additionally, while Amazon forbids Associates from sharing links anywhere outside of their webpages (doing so could result in them being banned from the program), Amazon Influencers can share the link to their virtual stores anywhere they’d like to on the web.
+Additionally, while Amazon forbids Associates from sharing links anywhere outside of their webpages (doing so could result in them being banned from the program), Amazon Influencers can share the link to their virtual influencer storefront anywhere they’d like to on the web.